alelekime/RainBow/README.md

 # RainBow
-If you're lucky you have a song in my live
+If you're lucky you have a song in my life

 # Apple Developer Academy
 Week 2 - Challenge Hello, me